rgon/razerMambaSuspend/README.md

 * The [openrazer](https://openrazer.github.io/) driver installed.
 * A Razer Mamba 2015 mouse (will likely work with other rechargeable razer wireless mice such as the Naga Epic Chroma & Ouroboros).
 Tested with the Razer Mamba 2015 (16 000 dpi).

 This will most likely work in any linux distro with DBUS support.
-Change the "onChargingCommand" to an appropiate sleep/lock command if your distro doesn't use GNOME or systemd.
+Change the "onChargingCommand" to an appropiate sleep/lock command if your distro doesn't use systemd (or GNOME if locking instead of suspending).

 ## Usage
 1. Clone/download this program: `git clone http://github.com/rgon/razerMambaSuspend/` and change to it's directory `cd razerMambaSuspend`.